-An employer must register with the Revenue Service and will be given 2 reference numbers - one for tax deductions, and one for contribution deductions.
+An employer must register with the Revenue Service and will be given 2 reference numbers - one for tax and one for contribution deductions.
 They should both be used when contacting us and using Returns Creator.

 Frequently Asked Questions

 What is a Coding Notice and how do they work?

-- A coding notice provides details of the employee's personal tax allowance and contribution rate.
-This is the amount that they can earn without the deduction of tax.
-An employer should apply the the weekly or monthly code to the employee's gross figure.
-This will leave an amount which should have tax deducted.
-If an employee is not issued with a coding notice, tax should be deducted at 20% on the full gross wage figure and contributions should be paid at maximum rate.
+- A Coding Notice provides details of the employee's personal tax allowances and contribution rate.
+The tax allowance is the amount that they can earn without the deduction of tax.
+An employer should deduct the weekly or monthly number from the employee's gross pay (after any payments have been made to an approved pension fund).
+This will leave an amount which should have tax deducted at the rate of 20%.
+If an employee does not have a Coding Notice, tax should be deducted at 20% on the full gross wage figure (after any approved pension fund payments have been made) and contributions should be paid at the rate set for the year..

 When does a Coding Notice or Direction Notice Expire?

 How do I enter a Coding or Direction Notice into Returns Creator?

-- Under the Employee Maintenance section of the returns creator, click on the name of the employee.
-In the details screen there are two tabs, one labelled "codings" and the other "Direction Notices".
-Then "create" and enter the details of the coding or direction as appropriate.
+- Under the Employee Maintenance section of Returns Creator, click on the name of the employee.
+In the details screen, there are two tabs, one labelled "Codings" and the other "Direction Notices".
+Then "create" and enter the details of the Coding or Direction Notice as appropriate.

 How do I enter a contribution rate into Returns Creator?